Degenerate Quantum LDPC Codes With Good Finite Length Performance: Matrices used for simulations

 \section{Matrices used for simulations}

-All matrices for the generalized hypergraph product codes and the generalized bicycle codes have the form $H_X=[A,B]$, $H_Z=[B^T,A^T]$ where $A$ and $B$ are quasicyclic matrices.
-To define the code we will specify only matrices $A$ and $B$ in the polynomial form as matrices over $\RC{2}{\ell}$.
+All matrices for generalized hypergraph product and generalized bicycle codes that we used for simulations have the form $H_X=[A,B]$, $H_Z=[B^T,A^T]$ where $A$ and $B$ are quasi-cyclic matrices.
+Thus, to define the code, we specify matrices $A$ and $B$ in the polynomial form as matrices over $\RC{2}{\ell}$.

-For some codes presented here we also give the exact minimum distance obtained by a straightforward reduction of this problem to a mixed integer linear program and using the GNU Linear Programming Kit, Version~4.63, \mbox{http://www.gnu.org/software/glpk/glpk.html}.
+For all codes presented here, we also provide lower and upper bounds on the minimum distance obtained either by methods similar to the ones from~\cite{Dumer:2017:dist} or by a~straightforward reduction of the minimum distance problem to a~mixed integer linear program and using the GNU Linear Programming Kit, Version~4.63, \mbox{\href{http://www.gnu.org/software/glpk/glpk.html}{http://www.gnu.org/software/glpk/glpk.html}}.